New Students 2017

-If you have been in the U.S. on a J student visa for more than six months, you will not qualify for a J-1 Research Scholar visa category until 12 months after the student visa ends.
+If you have been in the U.S. on a J student visa for more than six months, you will not qualify for a J-1 Research Scholar visa category until 12 months after the J student visa ends.
 J-2 spouses are also subject the 12 month bar.
 The 12 month bar is not the same as the Two Year Home Residency Requirement.

 5. STUDENTS CURRENTLY IN THE U.S. IN OTHER VISA TYPES:

 Student who wish to study at Princeton with a visa type other than F-1 or J-1 must be sure that their visa allows full-time study and employment authorization (if the student plans to work during studies).
 IMPORTANT: Students in B-1/B-2 or WT/WB Visitors Visa status or F-2 dependent visa status are NOT eligible to study or be employed and must change their status to F-1 BEFORE enrolling in courses.

-If you are currently in the U.S. in another non-immigrant status, you may obtain F-1/J-1 status after you receive the I-20/DS-2019 Form from Princeton University.
-There are two ways to obtain F-1/J-1 status:
+If you are currently in the U.S. in another non-immigrant status, you may obtain F-1 or J-1 status after you receive the I-20 or DS-2019 Form from Princeton University.
+There are two ways to obtain F-1 or

-- Obtaining F-1/J-1 Status by Travel: You will need to apply for an F-1/J-1 visa at a U.S. Embassy/ Consulate abroad, preferably in your home country.
-After you obtain the visa, you will then enter the U.S. in F-1/J-1 visa status.
+- Obtaining F-1 or J-1 Status by Travel: You will need to apply for an F-1 or J-1 visa at a U.S. Embassy/Consulate abroad, preferably in your home country.
+After you obtain the visa, you will then enter the U.S. in F-1 or J-1 visa status.

 - Applying for a Change of Status within the U.S.: If you choose not to travel outside the U.S. to obtain an F-1 or J-1 visa, you will need to apply for a change of status to F-1 or J-1 by submitting an application to U.S. Citizenship and Immigration Service (USCIS) from within the U.S. You may wish to consult with an immigration attorney to assist you with your change of status application.
 Note that a change of status application may require 90 days or more for processing.